membership@nottsam.org.uk|

 The Marker must stop and mark the junction or turn that the group comes to.
 This should be done with safety being first priority.
 This may be at the exit of an island.

-The change of direction should be made as clear as possible by the Marker but without using bike indicators if that is confusing for other road users.
-If the road is open and the junction clear, pull up onto the intended new road providing followers can see where you came from.
+The Marker should clearly indicate the change of direction without using bike indicators if doing so would confuse other road users.
+If the road is clear and the junction is open, proceed onto the new road, ensuring that followers can see where you came from.

-As this is sometimes not possible the Marker may have to stop before the intended change of direction and indicate the route with a hand signal.
-Everyone behind should then pass by and take the indicated route.
+As this is sometimes not possible, the Marker may have to stop before the intended change of direction and indicate the route with a hand signal.
+Everyone behind should then pass by and take the suggested route.

-The Marker is always the rider behind the Lead and therefore after every drop-off there will be a new Marker and eventually all riders will become marker as the ride progresses.
+The Marker is always the rider behind the Lead.
+After every drop-off, a new Marker will be introduced, and eventually, all riders will become Markers as the ride progresses.

-If for any reason the Marker fails to stop at a junction and a subsequent rider considers there to be some possible confusion with the route, then they should stop and become a Marker to ensure that the remaining riders are able to follow the route.
+If the Marker fails to stop at a junction for any reason, and a following rider feels there might be confusion about the route, that rider should stop and act as the Marker.
+This will help ensure that the remaining riders can follow the correct route.

 It is essential for the ride that a Marker stays in position and must wait for the following riders and the Tail.
 If you do not wait, then the system collapses and we end up lost, separated and irritated.
-REMEMBER – you, the Marker, are all that’s going to help the following bikes follow the correct route.
+REMEMBER – you, the Marker, are the only one who can help the following bikes follow the correct route.

-As the title implies all rides are group rides and we should take care of each other so as to finish with the same group we started with.
+As the title implies, all rides are group rides, and we should take care of each other so that we can finish with the same group we started with.

-It may be helpful to count the number of bikes passing so as to anticipate when the Tail is about to arrive.
+It may be helpful to count the number of bikes passing to anticipate when the Tail is about to arrive.

 If you see other riders from the group take the wrong direction, do not attempt to chase after them.
-Wait until the Tail arrives and inform them.
+Please wait until the Tail arrives and inform them.

 The Lead WILL BE RIDING AT SPEED LIMITS where appropriate.
 You should not be exceeding the Speed limit even when overtaking!